isaacracine/PRS_pipeline_binary_phenotypes/README.md

 ```

 <ins>LD_pred_all.pbs: </ins>
 To run the snakemake considering LDpred we strongly beleive access to a partition on your cluster that allows for very large memory allocation is needed, hence why we specified `#PBS -l pmem=720gb` and `#PBS -l partition = bigmem`.
-Therefore, its recommend to be aggressive with the amount of memory and the allocated wall time.
+Therefore, it is recommended to be aggressive with the amount of memory and the allocated wall time.
 Besides the header take care to pay attention to the name of the snakefile has also changed.
 ```
 #!/usr/bin/env bash
 #PBS -l nodes=1:ppn=1